tmux

 - Use

--c /pathto set working directory - Use
+-c /pathto set working directory when creating a session - Use

-exec bashto keep session alive after command
+exec bashto keep sessions alive after commands finish - Use